 Withholding Tax

 Certain payment made to non-residents like interest, royalty, technical assistance, rental, directors’ fee, etc are subject to withholding tax requirements unless exempt under the double taxation agreement arrangement with various countries.
+Withholding tax is not applicable on dividend payment.

 Budget 2019 Tax Changes And Other Tax Changes Affecting YA 2020